immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/29000 - [SC - Insight] Potential for Denial-of-Service in the redeemCo....md

 # Potential for Denial-of-Service in the `redeemCollateral` function

-Submitted on Mon Mar 04 2024 07:39:32 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 4th 2024 at 13:39:32 UTC by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #29000